OwshenNetwork/genesis/README.md

     ```
 5. Run the Owshen Wallet and navigate to http://127.0.0.1:9000 in your browser.
 6. Copy your Owshen Address and put it as a comment on our post!
-7. The Airdrop is up until 31st December.
+7. The Airdrop is ***UP UNTIL 31st DECEMBER***.
 The finalized list of airdrop receivers will be announced in our github! https://github.com/OwshenNetwork/genesis

 Merry Christmas and happy diving! :swimmer: